-^{2010} disbursement data; 2011 disbursement data
+\2010 disbursement data; \\ 2011 disbursement data; all other data from 2013

 Administrative Disbursements

 Administrative disbursements are typically thought of as office costs, which include general and main office expenditures in support of state-administered highways.
 They do not include project-related costs, such as planning and preliminary engineering, but occasionally include "parked" funds, which are funds from bond sales or asset sales awaiting later expenditure.
 As a result, administrative disbursements can therefore vary quite widely from year to year.